 How She Travels

 Traveling when you have kids takes patience, planning, and creativity—even if you're leaving them home—but it can be done!
+And, usually, it’s worth all the pain.
 When I started researching this topic, I was amazed at how many families make travel a central part of their lives.
 (I include a list of some of the family travel blogs I discovered at the end of this post.)

 Strategic Travel Planning

-Recently, my husband and I realized that we only have six more summers before our oldest child (age 12) leaves home.
-Since my husband usually takes one week off for vacation each year, we have to think strategically about where we want to spend those six vacations we have left our kids, and what experiences we want to have.
+Recently, my husband and I realized that we only have five or six more summers before our oldest child (age 13) leaves home.
+Since my husband usually takes just one week off for vacation each year, we have to think strategically about where we want to spend those six vacations we have left with our kids, and what experiences we want to have with them.

 Not only that, but researching this topic has opened up a world of travel possibilities to me, beyond the traditional family vacation.
 It had never really occurred to me to plan trips with individual kids, or to swap babysitting to go on vacation as a couple.
 Here are some of the ways families think outside the box with travel strategy:

 Travel Swaps.
 My husband and I have enlisted our parents to watch our kids a few times while we travel without them, but it's a lot to ask and can be hard to coordinate.
+And some families don’t have that option for one reason or another.
 Laura, Karalyn, and Kelly get around this by taking turns and watching each other's kids.
 Each couple has three kids.
 When it's their turn to travel, the two other families take turns watching their kids and they go somewhere fun, from weekend trips to bigger trips like Portugal, Mexico, and a European tour!

 The key to this strategy is to find families of a similar size.
-So my family of seven recently teamed up with two families of eight to do our own swap.
-Our first round was a few weeks ago, and we ended up with four extra children at our house for a long weekend.
-It was crazy, loud, fun, and a lot of work, but it was a great investment: my husband and I get our turn this weekend.
-We're doing a bike race together in the mountains and staying for the weekend (plus a bonus day by myself to catch up on my blogging!).
+Last year my family of seven recently teamed up with two families of eight to do our own swap.
+When our friends traveled, we ended up with three and four extra children at our house for two long weekends.
+It was crazy, loud, fun, and a lot of work, but it was a great investment: my husband and I got to spend a weekend riding a bike race together in the mountains and staying for the weekend.

 Staycations.
 Travel doesn't have to be far-flung or expensive.
 When we were first married, we met a fabulous family who were experts in "home tourism."
 They compiled bucket lists of local attractions and day trips and spent most weekends checking items off those lists.
 They knew all the best hiking and camping spots nearby, and the all best ice cream shops, parks, and museums.